 1970s Chrome Globe Table Lamp

-Materials: Chromed metal (iron).
-Cast iron counterweight inside.
+Materials: Chromed metal (iron) base, parts & globe.
+Cast iron counterweight inside the base.
+Green felt on the bottom of the base.
+White fabric lampshade.
 Bakelite socket.
-Green felt on the bottom.
-White fabric lampshade.

 Total Height: 36 cm / 14.17”